 The transition from diesel to electric city logistics in the city is a significant factor in urban freight transport.
 In order to achieve that affordably and reliably, according to AUAS professor in City Logistics Walther Ploos van Amstel, we have to prepare smartly on five levels.

 The Climate Agreement states that in 30 to 40 larger Dutch cities for the Green Deal Zero Emission City Logistics by 2020, medium-sized zero emission zones have been established.
 These will apply to urban freight transport from 2025.
 A fierce ambition, which is likely to hit 40 thousand trucks and almost 1 million delivery vans in the Netherlands.
 Can they all no longer enter the city in 6 years?

 Or, can operations be done without a vehicle, by another organization of the supply of materials?
-Are all those stocks in the delivery van really needed?
+Is all that carstock really needed?
 Ricoh and Canon already work with walking technicians in larger cities.

 With a short range and the necessary charging time, better, dynamic planning is required.
 The driving style and route choice determine how large the range is in practice.
 The new battery electric vehicles have onboard computers that monitor the vehicle performance, the status of the journey, the battery and the driving style of the driver.
 Together with up-to-date traffic information, good planning can be made for the reliable use of the electric vehicle.

 The driver plays a major role in ‘fuel consumption’.
 How will you soon encourage drivers to drive smartly?
 Transport companies already involve their drivers with ‘gamification’ in smarter driving.

 The local government must facilitate a smart charging infrastructure.
 By far most light commercial vans are parking at home with the florist, builder or mechanic.
 Are there enough charging stations there?
 Is there enough power?